Elimbah

 Elimbah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 25 projects likely affecting the region.
-Notable ones include M1 Industrial Estate, Northern Intermodal Terminal (Elimbah), Bruce Highway Upgrade from Caboolture-Bribie Island Road to Steve Irwin Way (Exit 163), and East Elimbah Estate.
+AreaSearch has identified 25 projects likely affecting the region.
+Notable initiatives include M1 Industrial Estate, Northern Intermodal Terminal (Elimbah), Bruce Highway Upgrade - Caboolture-Bribie Island Road to Steve Irwin Way (Exit 163), and East Elimbah Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.